 In Conversation With Brenda Romero (Hosted by Violet Berlin) - Friday 23rd March 2018

 In 2017, she was awarded the Development Legend award at the Develop conference in the UK.
 In 2015, she won the coveted Ambassador’s Award at the Game Developers Choice Awards.
 In 2014, she received a Fulbright award to study Ireland’s game industry, academic and government policies.
-In 2013, she was named one of the top 10 game developers by http://Gamasutra.com and Develop magazine listed her among the 25 people who changed games in 2013.
-Romero co-owns Romero Games.
+In 2013, she was named one of the top 10 game developers by Gamasutra.com and Develop magazine listed her among the 25 people who changed games that year.
+Brenda co-owns Romero Games.
 What a career so far!

 6pm till 10pm.